peasant98/peasant98.github.io/_pages/about.md

   - /about.html
 ---

-I'm Matt (司马修), and I'm a software engineer at Microsoft and robotics researcher.
+**I'm a Computer Science PhD in Robotics and AI student at Stanford University**.
+I am currently advised by [Monroe Kennedy](https://profiles.stanford.edu/monroe-kennedy) and planning to be co-advised by [Jeanette Bohg](https://web.stanford.edu/~bohg/).

-During my undergrad at the University of Colorado Boulder, I worked in the [HIRO](https://hiro-group.ronc.one) group as an undergraduate researcher, advised by Professor [Alessandro Roncone](https://alessandro.ronc.one/).
+Prior to this, I worked at **Microsoft as a Software Engineer** in Redmond on the Customer Experience Platform.
+Before this, during my undergrad at the University of Colorado Boulder, I worked in the [HIRO](https://hiro-group.ronc.one) group as an undergraduate researcher, advised by Professor [Alessandro Roncone](https://alessandro.ronc.one/).
 I was also a researcher in the [SBS](https://www.colorado.edu/lab/sbs) lab, advised by Professor [Wangda Zuo](https://www.colorado.edu/ceae/wangda-zuo).
-Along the way, I interned a couple of times at Microsoft.

 My research involves enabling perception and autonomy for physical human-robot interaction.
-On the side, I work on leveraging machine learning as applied to building energy modeling.

-I enjoy running, trail running, biking, swimming, and hiking.
+I enjoy running, trail running, frisbee, biking, swimming, and hiking.
 Check out my [Strava](https://www.strava.com/athletes/26495451)!

 My best languages: Python, C++, Typescript, C#, 中文 (in progress)